Women's and Gender Studies

 Note: Priority will be given to students in the Major program in Women’s and Gender Studies

-WSTD10H3 - The Power of Story for Social Change
+WSTD10H3 - Creating Stories for Social Change

 Prerequisite: 3.5 credits in WST courses, including: [WSTB05H3 and 0.5 credit at the C-level]